 - Ties to home country: job, family, property – reasons you will return.

-- Document checklist: list of attached documents.
+- Document checklist: list of attached documents (including your flight dummy ticket).

 - Closing – "Yours faithfully", signature, typed name.